wdzwonczyk/portfolio/src/content/work/rawshare.md

 ## RawShare 2.0

 Since the project hand-in, the app’s design and the entire design system have been updated.
-The app now provides users with an even better experience through a sleek and modern interface, improved navigation, and new features.
+The app now provides users with an even better experience through a sleek and modern interface, improved navigation, new features, and enhanced accessibility.
+Key improvements include better color contrast, larger touch targets, and labeled navigation elements, making the app more user-friendly for everyone, including those with disabilities.

 ![Example of mockups that represents RawShare v.2](/portfolio/assets/rawshare/rs-mockups-2.jpg)

 ## Design system 2.0

 The RawShare design system has been rebuilt from scratch once again.
-The biggest change is the way in which all foundation information is displayed.
-Currently, the information is shown and structured in a user-friendly manner for both designers and developers.
+The biggest change is that the entire foundation is now based on Figma variables such as colors, spacing, typography, and styles like shadows and effects.
+This update streamlines the design process, ensuring consistency and making collaboration between designers and developers more efficient.

 ![Example of new Design System that presents a Foundation section](/portfolio/assets/rawshare/rs-ds-2-foundation.jpg)